mapzen/documentation/docs/overview/billing.md

 # View your current usage and bill

-_Note: You may not see all billing and account settings options right now while your account is being upgraded.
-The rate limit and pricing information presented here will be fully effective for all accounts starting June 1, 2017._
+_Note: The rate limit and pricing information presented here will be fully effective for all accounts starting June 1, 2017._

 When you are signed in with your Mapzen account, you can view your current usage and charges due.